Connecting a Spring Boot Application to YugabyteDB Managed and Deploying It on Amazon Elastic Kubernetes Service (EKS)

-Spring Boot is one of the most popular frameworks for building cloud native applications.
-It makes configuring an application easy and offers tons of starters to get you off the ground quickly.
+Spring Boot is an extremely popular framework for building cloud native applications.
+It makes configuring an application easy and offers lots of starters to get you off the ground quickly.
 Each Spring Boot application is stand-alone and self-contained, which makes them easy to deploy in a distributed fashion – to containers or, even better, on Kubernetes.

 In this walkthrough, you will: